icaliskanoglu/icaliskanoglu/README.md

 Hello, this is **Ihsan**

-I am a Senior Platform Engineer at [Opsgenie, Atlassian](https://www.opsgenie.com).
+I am a Senior Platform Engineer

 I worked on different programming areas from Avionics to SRE.
 Some of my main interests are Cloud Computing, DevOps, Java, IoT.